quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 and from the external environment developing into reflexes itching, blinking, sneezing, kicking ...

 In this way the real environment is recognised and useful patterns are remembered.
-Some associations are useful survival tricks and will tend to be used again, 'if you don't use it you lose it'.
+Some associations are useful survival tricks and will tend to be used again, 'if you don't use it, you lose it'.

-The brain is not a 'blank slate', deep down in the skull there are these inherited 'pre-programmed' instinctive and emotional networks & circuits which mediate behaviour.
+The brain is not a 'blank slate', deep down in the skull there are inherited 'pre-programmed' instinctive and emotional networks & circuits which mediate behaviour.
 These systems are human universals which are recognisable but not consciously controlled and involve sense / memory / motor response.

 Some patterns of neural cells survive if they help survival that's why they survive!

-Consciousness & the imagination - this iterative blind generate & test process builds layer upon layer of increasingly sophisticated survival tricks as re-entrant circuits in the dynamic core of the brain exhibit the non-linearity of complex systems and the associated property of emergence.
+Consciousness & the imagination - this iterative blind generate & test process builds layer upon layer of increasingly sophisticated survival tricks as re-entrant circuits in the dynamic core of the brain exhibit the non-linearity of complex adaptive systems and the associated property of emergence.
 Some emerging outputs are coherent, useful, survival enhancing, discriminations or 'qualia' associated with the real world and eventually ... using the same neural networks & circuits a 'scene' emerges, a remembered present.

 Once we are able to 'see' in the 'mind's eye' we can imagine motor responses before risky commitment.
-Behaviours can be tested in the imagination and generalisations enable thinking in terms of analogy and metaphor and thus pruning and sifting of possibleactions, a potentially faster process than experimenting in reality ... a very useful survival trick!
+Behaviours can be tested in the imagination and generalisations enable thinking in terms of analogy and metaphor and thus pruning and sifting of possible actions, a potentially faster process than experimenting in reality ... a very useful survival trick!
 These systems involve sense / memory / imagination / motor response.

-Complex systems evolve and self conscious folk can use symbols and representations of reality, leading to a 'semantic capacity' and an ability to link discriminations usefully, leading to a 'syntactic capacity' - language, culture, law, science and economics emerge - an unprecedented power of detachment, reflection and introspection ... and crucially ... it becomes possible to communicate beliefs across the generations.
+Complex adaptive systems evolve and self conscious folk can use symbols and representations of reality, leading to a 'semantic capacity' and an ability to link discriminations usefully, leading to a 'syntactic capacity' - language, culture, law, science and economics emerge - an unprecedented power of detachment, reflection and introspection ... and crucially ... it becomes possible to communicate beliefs to others and across the generations.
 The linking of memorised symbols with conceptual centres creates self consciousness (semantic & syntactic bootstrapping).

 Simple diverse and competing rules of thumb emerge from sensing and wiggling.
 With feedback from the environment and reinforcement a pattern recognition and generation system can emerge which remembers and learns over generations and becomes a creative belief system which copes with novelty.
 These systems involve sense / memory / imagination / symbolic learning / motor response.